-My current research interest is in the area of Human-Computer Interaction (HCI) and Human-Robot Interaction (HRI).
-I specialize in designing interactive systems that provide novel Augmented Reality (AR) user experience for smartthing applications, such as Machines, Robotics, and IoTs.
+As a researcher in the Human-Computer Interaction (HCI) area, I specialize in designing interactive systems that provide novel Augmented Reality (AR) user experience for intuitive human-machine operations, and expressive human-human skill transfer.

 Ever since I was a kid in primary school, I have been attending art classes during the weekends for as long as seven years, to learn and practice drawing skills like sketching and painting.
 Though I did not choose to go that path as a professional artist, the experience and the skill certainly makes a huge impact on my life, and for that, I am forever grateful to my mother.
 I was learning mechanical engineering during my undergrad and now human-computer interaction.
 However, I have always considered myself a designer, whose purpose is to imagine and create.
 In everything I have designed or fabricated, I try to infuse my own sense of aesthetics, not just to make things look pretty, but to seek a balance between engineering and art.